kicaj29/github-actions-demo/README.md

 # Custom github actions

+Actions run in their own isolated process.

+## When to create github actions
 When to create github actions (not only re-use reason):

 * Control flow: you need more control flow structures then simple if conditions